ti-oluwa/bs4_web_scraper/README.md

 ## Installation

 1. Make sure you have python3 installed on your local machine.
-2. Run pip install `bs4-web-scraper`.
+2. Run `pip install bs4-web-scraper` on terminal.
 3. Import the module into your project and you're good to go.